On Split-State Quantum Tamper Detection and Non-Malleability: Abstract

 \section{Abstract}

-Tamper-detection codes (TDCs) and non-malleable codes (NMCs) are now fundamental objects at the intersection of cryptography and coding theory.
-Both of these primitives represent natural relaxations of error-correcting codes and offer related security guarantees in adversarial settings where error correction is impossible.
-While in a TDC, the decoder is tasked with either recovering the original message or rejecting it, in an NMC, the decoder is additionally allowed to output a completely unrelated message.

-In this work, we study quantum analogs of one of the most well-studied adversarial tampering models: the so-called split-state tampering model.
-In the $t$-split-state model, the codeword (or code-state) is divided into $t$ shares, and each share is tampered with ``locally".
-Previous research has primarily focused on settings where the adversaries' local quantum operations are assisted by an unbounded amount of pre-shared entanglement, while the code remains unentangled, either classical or separable.
+Tamper-detection codes (TDCs) are fundamental objects at the intersection of cryptography and coding theory.
+A TDC encodes messages in such a manner that tampering the codeword causes the decoder to either output the original message, or reject it.
+In this work, we study quantum analogs of one of the most well-studied adversarial tampering models: the so-called $t$-split-state tampering model, where the codeword is divided into $t$ shares, and each share is tampered with ``locally". \\

-We construct quantum TDCs and NMCs in several natural quantum analogs of the split-state model, including local (unentangled) operations ($\lo$), local operations and classical communication ($\locc$), as well as a `bounded storage model' where the adversaries are limited to a finite amount of pre-shared entanglement ($\lo_a$).
-It is impossible to achieve tamper detection in any of these models using classical codes.
-Similarly, non-malleability against $\locc$ is unattainable.
-Nevertheless, we demonstrate that the situation changes significantly when our code-states are multipartite \textit{entangled} states.
-In particular: \begin{itemize} \item We construct rate $1/11$ quantum TDCs in the $3$-split-state bounded storage model. \item We construct quantum NMCs for single-bit messages in the $2$-split-state $\locc$ model. \end{itemize} As our flagship application, we show how to construct quantum secret sharing schemes for classical messages with similar tamper-resilience guarantees: \begin{itemize} \item Ramp tamper-detecting secret sharing schemes in the $\lo$ model for classical messages. \item Threshold non-malleable secret sharing schemes in the $\locc$ model for classical messages.
+It is impossible to achieve tamper detection in the split-state model using classical codewords.
+Nevertheless, we demonstrate that the situation changes significantly if the message can be encoded into a multipartite quantum state, entangled across the $t$ shares.
+Concretely, we define a family of quantum TDCs defined on any $t\geq 3$ shares, which can detect arbitrary split-state tampering so long as the adversaries are unentangled, or even limited to a finite amount of pre-shared entanglement.
+Previously, this was only known in the limit of asymptotically large $t$. \\

-\end{itemize} We complement our results by establishing connections between quantum TDCs, NMCs and quantum encryption schemes.
-We leverage these connections to prove singleton-type bounds on the capacity of certain families of quantum non-malleable codes in the $t$-split-state model.
+As our flagship application, we show how to augment threshold secret sharing schemes with similar tamper-detecting guarantees.
+We complement our results by establishing connections between quantum TDCs and quantum encryption schemes.

 \pagenumbering{arabic}